Vandals hit fourth Pierce County substation in Christmas Day attacks

-Homes in Kapowsin and Graham in Pierce County briefly lost power late Christmas Day after an electrical substation was vandalized and set afire.
+Homes in Kapowsin and Graham in Pierce County lost power late Christmas Day after an electrical substation was vandalized and set afire.

 It was the fourth Christmas Day incident involving substations in Pierce County, and law enforcement officials were investigating whether the incidents were coordinated.